Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 The central bank, the State Bank of Vietnam (SBV), is the financial regulatory agency.

-There are strict controls on foreign exchange transactions.
-There are four state-owned banks in Vietnam; they are Vietcombank, BIDV, Vietinbank, and Agribank.
+Foreign exchange transactions are strictly controlled.
+Four state-owned banks, Vietcombank, BIDV, Vietinbank, and Agribank, operate in Vietnam.
 Some foreign banks have branches and representative offices in Vietnam.
-Therefore it is important to contact your bank to find out if it has a presence in Vietnam.
+Therefore, it is important to contact your bank to determine if it has a presence there.

 Selling to Vietnam – Tariffs and Non-Tariff Barriers